 Technology errors and omissions insurance (tech E&O) covers providers of technology products or services when they are accused of negligence, mistakes, or oversights.
 It also covers data breaches that affect a tech business's or client’s operations.

-Technology E&O is an insurance bundle designed specifically for tech companies.
-It includes errors and omissions insurance and cyber liability insurance policies, and costs companies about $60 per month.
+Technology E&O is an insurance bundle designed specifically for IT and technology companies.
+It includes errors and omissions insurance and cyber liability insurance policies, and costs companies an average of $61 per month.